 No, It Does Not Cost 1/1000th Of A Penny To Send A Text Message

 Eric Barker tells us that it costs something like 1/1000th of a penny to send a text message over a mobile phone network.
-It is of course possible to put the numbers that way: but it’s grossly misleading I’m afraid.
-SMS does indeed produce very good revenue for the telecoms companies but not the sort of amount that would be implied by selling for 20 cents something that has cost you one thousandth of once cent to do
+It is, of course, possible to put the numbers that way: but it’s grossly misleading I’m afraid.
+SMS does indeed produce very good revenue for the telecoms companies but not the sort of amount that would be implied by selling for 20 cents something that has cost you one-thousandth of one cent to do.

 Charley’s Boosts SMS Campaign Participation By 900%

-One merchant recently uncovered substantial benefits from reaching out to customer via SMS.
-Charley’s Grilled Subs — a restaurant chain specializing in cheese steak sandwiches — has successfully increased engagement among customers and overall purchases as part of the brand’s newest SMS-focused initiative called: “Charley’s Philly Steak Blitz,” reported Ben LaPlaca, Creative Director of Charley’s, in an interview with Retail TouchPoints.
+One merchant recently uncovered substantial benefits from reaching out to customers via SMS.
+Charley’s Grilled Subs — a restaurant chain specializing in cheesesteak sandwiches — has successfully increased engagement among customers and overall purchases as part of the brand’s newest SMS-focused initiative called: “Charley’s Philly Steak Blitz,” reported Ben LaPlaca, Creative Director of Charley’s, in an interview with Retail TouchPoints.
 Since the first SMS campaign in 2011, Charley’s has increased participation by more than 900%.

 “Texting Jacket” Provides Emergency Responders With Critical Information